Link-building is an integral aspect of search engine optimization (SEO) due to the impact high-authority backlinks have on SERP rankings.

 A video sitemap is just an XML sitemap that contains information about the videos hosted on your website.
 Yet, it’s relatively easy to replace video URLs with backlinks for quick indexing.

 To make the method work, pick any random video on YouTube or Vimeo and embed it on one of your web pages.

 Next, visit a site like XML-Sitemaps that will detect your embedded video and create a separate XML sitemap for it.
 After that, you can use a program like Notepad to open the sitemap and start editing it.

 Once it’s open, you need to replace the URLs contained within the <loc> </loc> tags with your backlink URLs.
 As soon as that’s done, save the sitemap, and head over to Google Search Console.

 On the left-hand sidebar menu, select Index > Sitemaps.
 From there, you can upload your video sitemap to GSC, which will cause Google’s algorithm to crawl & index all the backlink URLs contained within it.

 As stated previously, well-established websites like The New York Times get their backlinks indexed as soon as they’re published.

 That means if you’re able to obtain a backlink from such a reputable site, you won’t have to worry about the indexing process nearly as much or at all.

-While it may be difficult to acquire backlinks from juggernauts like The New York Times, you can always use our free domain authority checker tool to uncover websites that have outstanding DA scores – which means Google will index them far more frequently.
+While it may be difficult to acquire backlinks from juggernauts like The New York Times, you can always use our free domain rating and domain authority checker tool to uncover websites that have outstanding DA scores – which means Google will index them far more frequently.